Where to invest in a trade war

 Related: Trump threatens China with $200 billion more in new tariffs

-Regional banks should far better than multinational banking giants like JPMorgan Chase (JPM) and Citigroup (C), Essaye says.
+Regional banks should fare better than multinational banking giants like JPMorgan Chase (JPM) and Citigroup (C), Essaye says.
 He recommends the SPDR S&P Regional Bank ETF (KRE).
 Top holdings include Cleveland's KeyCorp (KEY), Memphis-based First Horizon (FHN) and M&T Bank (MTB), which is headquartered in Buffalo.

 "Most regional US banks have virtually no overseas exposure, and as such should at least relatively outperform in a trade war environment," Essaye wrote.